Min Jin Lee: Lectures

 Lee has lectured and spoken about writing, literature, and politics at numerous institutions.

 When Lee was a Fiction Fellow at Harvard's Radcliffe Institute for Advanced Study, she gave the 2018–2019 Julia S. Phelps Annual Lecture in the Arts and Humanities.
 Her talk was titled Are Koreans Human?, which touched on writing her new novel and writing about the Korean diaspora.

 In September 2019, Lee gave Amherst College's annual DeMott lecture, a welcome address for incoming students.
 The DeMott Lecture seeks "to expose incoming students to an engagement with the world marked by originality of thought coupled with direct social action, and to inspire intellectual participation in issues of social and economic inequality, racial and gender bias, and political activism."

+As a part of the launch of MIT Human Insight Collaborative (MITHIC), Lee spoke at the event encouraging the attendees to view literature as a powerful tool meant to connect people.
+Within her conversation with The Boston Globe Media CEO Linda Pizzuti Henry, Lee emphasized the importance of putting "the human being at the center" and encouraged the attendees to "learn how to speak to each other again."

+Lee was invited by Emory University in March 2026, as part of the Richard Ellmann Lectures in Modern Literature—a series that began in 1988—to speak on the theme "Can Wisdom Be Taught?"
+Over three days, Lee explored this question and drew sold-out crowds to her talks, including a creative conversation with professor Tayari Jones on the subject of "Writers and the World;" they spoke about how culture, geography, and politics inflect their work.

+Yale University invited Lee to be the Class Day Speaker for the 2026 Yale Commencement.
+Her speech touched upon her time at Yale and how it shaped her.
+In addition, she urged the Class of 2026 to "choose the important over the urgent," and reminded the graduates that "time is our teacher," framing her speech using the Greek words for time: Chronos and Kairos.